Internet Accuracy ProjectInternet Accuracy Project

 Worldwide sales of his work as singer, songwriter or producer, now exceed 100 million copies.
 Among these are 20 gold singles, 10 platinum singles and dozens of gold and platinum albums.

 He initially married his high school sweetheart, Betty Smith (a former actress and music teacher), had four children, and got divorced, all before the age of 21.
 In the early 1970s, he married Glodean James, the lead singer of Love Unlimited.
 They eventually separated, but never divorced.
-His final companion was girlfriend Catherine Denton, the mother of his daughter Barriana.
+His final companion was girlfriend Catherine Denton.

 Biographical fast facts